HMS Temeraire (1798): Return to service

 The peace of Amiens was a brief interlude in the wars with Revolutionary France, and in 1803 the War of the Third Coalition began.
 Temeraire had deteriorated substantially during her long period spent laid up, and she was taken into dry dock on 22 May to repair and refit, starting with the replacement of her copper sheathing.
 Work was delayed when a heavy storm hit Plymouth in January 1804, causing appreciable damage to Temeraire, but was finally completed by February 1804, at a cost of £16,898.

 Command was assigned to Captain Eliab Harvey, and he arrived to take up his commission on 1 January 1804.
 The crew were largely from Liverpool.
 They left Cawsand Bay on 11 March 1804, sailing to join the Channel Fleet off Brest, still under the overall command of Admiral Cornwallis.

 As a much forgotten part of history, Napoleon had assembled his Grand Army, 160,000 men, near Boulogne as part of a plan to invade England.
 The bulk of the French navy: 21 ships of the line, were harboured at Brest but were needed for the invasion plan.

 Temeraire now resumed her previous duties blockading the French at Brest, patrolling between Ushant Island and Cape Finisterre.
 Heavy weather took its toll, forcing her to put into Torbay for extensive repairs after her long patrols, repairs which eventually amounted to £9,143.
 During this time Harvey was often absent from his command, usually attending to his duties as Member of Parliament for Essex.
 He was temporarily replaced by Captain William Kelly on 27 August 1804, and he in turn was succeeded by Captain George Fawke on 6 April 1805.
 Harvey returned to his ship on 9 July 1805, and it was while he was in command that the reinforced Rochefort squadron under Vice-Admiral Sir Robert Calder intercepted and attacked a Franco-Spanish fleet at the Battle of Cape Finisterre.
-The French commander, Pierre-Charles Villeneuve, was thwarted in his attempt to join the French forces at Brest, and instead sailed south to Ferrol, and then to Cadiz.
-When news of the Franco-Spanish fleet's location reached the Admiralty, they appointed Vice-Admiral Horatio Nelson to take command of the blockading force at Cadiz, which at the time was being commanded by Vice-Admiral Cuthbert Collingwood.
+The French commander, Pierre-Charles Villeneuve, was thwarted in his attempt to join the French forces at Brest, and instead sailed south to Ferrol, and then to Cádiz.
+When news of the Franco-Spanish fleet's location reached the Admiralty, they appointed Vice-Admiral Horatio Nelson to take command of the blockading force at Cádiz, which at the time was being commanded by Vice-Admiral Cuthbert Collingwood.
 Nelson was told to pick whichever ships he liked to serve under him, and one of those he specifically chose was Temeraire.

 Collingwood replaced Calder on the Temeraire in August 1804.

-The ship sheltered with the Channel Fleet at Douarnenez Bay during the storms of November 1804.
+The ship sheltered with the Channel Fleet at Douarnenez Bay in France during the storms of November 1804.
 Further winter storms caused her to go to Torbay for repairs in January 1805 and she did not return to the squadron at Brest until April.

 Command returned to Calder again on 16 August 1805 and headed for Ferrol to intercept Admiral Vileneuve and the French fleet.
-The French unexpectedly turned south and the British fleet followed them down to Cadiz.
+The French unexpectedly turned south and the British fleet followed them down to Cádiz.